Adamy8/Adamy8/README.md

 <h3> Hi 👋, I'm Adam! <br/> I'm a developer, engineer, and CS student at UC Davis.
-Based in north California. </h3>
+Based in north California and NYC. </h3>

 <div>
   <p>This is my new GitHub account!</p>